bmabsout/SystemDescent/README.md

 # Here's an example of a pendulum's evolution over time on a parameterized lyapunov function:
 [Screencast From 2024-12-09 00-29-48.webm](https://github.com/user-attachments/assets/8b208b17-cb24-4e68-9e59-0dd2b0e4c992)

-# Here's an example of how the pendulum behaves (both in the NN model case and the idealized system):
+# Here's an example of how the same pendulum system behaves (both in the NN model case and the idealized system):

 [Pendulums](https://github.com/user-attachments/assets/cc5a26a3-331f-4410-8f3f-35f4ec74047c)